Moutoussamy/BankCustomersChurnPred/README.md

 " Customer churn occurs when customers or subscribers stop doing business with a company or service.
 Also known as customer attrition, customer churn is a critical metric because it is much less expensive to retain existing customers than it is to acquire new customers " - Molly Galetto (https://tinyurl.com/yjs9shrk)

 Customer churn is a critical metric for banks.
-Indeed, a costumer leaving represents a significant investment lost.
+Indeed, a custmer leaving represents a significant investment lost.
 Both time and effort need to be channelled into replacing them.
 The prediction of the customer churn is a powerful tool for the bank to avoid this lost.

 In this project, I will dig into the data, visualize them and build a model to predict the customer churn.
 I will use a random forest and logistic regression algorithm.